 The European Union is a major player in global development, co-ordinating coherent actions amongst its 27 member states and providing direct support to developing countries.
 Total net ODA by all 27 EU member states was USD 73.6 billion in 2011.
 Grants by EU institutions totalled USD 12.6 billion.

 List of Economic Surveys of the European Union

-List of Economic Surveys - Euro Area
+- List of Economic Surveys of the Euro Area

 How can government policies move towards increasing agricultural innovation and improving productivity?
 This OECD conference shared case studies and ideas from Europe, China, United States, India, Africa, Brazil, Australia and New Zealand.